zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-query/adb-query.md

 In this lab, you will query files on the Oracle Cloud Infrastructure Object Storage (OCI) directly without loading them to your database.

-*Note: Make sure you have completed the previous lab, __Loading Data into an Autonomous Database Instance__, before you proceed with this lab.
-You will use the data files on the OCI Object Storage and the credential object from Lab 3 in this lab.*
+*Note: Make sure you have completed the previous lab in the menu on the right, __Load Data into ADB__, before you proceed with this lab.
+In that lab, you created data files on the OCI Object Storage and you created the credential object, all of which you will use in this lab.*

 ## Objectives